alchemy-swift/alchemy/Docs/1_Configuration.md

 Each command has options for customizing how it runs.
 If you're running your app from Xcode, you can configure launch arguments by editing the current scheme and navigating to `Run` -> `Arguments`.

+If you're looking to extend your Alchemy app with your own custom commands, check out [Commands](13_Commands.md).

 ### Serve

 > `swift run` or `swift run Server serve`